 Despite being one of the most formidable formats known to mankind, vinyl records have a propensity for attracting dust and grime.
-Between late night sessions, Sunday morning exhibitions and the commute from work to home (and back again), once new and shiny vinyl records can start to show some serious wear quicker than expected.
-Not to mention those rare gems pulled from the flea market that haven’t been properly cleaned … maybe ever?
-Fingerprints, dust, static, scratches; all create unwanted noise on what is supposed to be the audiophiles format of choice.
+Between late-night listening and Sunday morning sessions, once new and shiny vinyl can start to show some serious wear quicker than expected.
+Not to mention those rare gems pulled from the crate that haven’t been properly cleaned … maybe ever?
+Fingerprints, dust, static, scratches — all create unwanted noise on what is supposed to be the audiophile’s format of choice.
 The cracks and pops, once so endearing, can easily become audibly unbearable.
 Furthermore, oil from your hands can eat at the surface of vinyl, bringing the value of a record down.
-Luckily, a solution is easily had.
-Follow these guidelines on how to clean vinyl records and you won’t have to fret about dust or fingerprints again.
+Follow these guidelines on how to clean vinyl records and you won’t have to fret about dust or fingerprints.

 Steps to Clean Vinyl Records

-- Remove all dust and static using a vinyl record brush
+- Remove dust and static with a record brush.

-Remove dust and static using a vinyl record brush
+1. Remove dust and static with a record brush.

-Once you have identified sections of a vinyl record that require intensive cleaning, directly apply a cleaning solution, for which there are many.
-Be extremely careful to avoid touching the label with liquid of any kind, as this can cause the epoxy to loosen and the label to potentially discolor.
+Once you have identified sections of a vinyl record that require intensive cleaning, directly apply a cleaning solution.
+Be extremely careful to avoid touching the label with liquid of any kind, as this can cause the epoxy to loosen and the label to discolor.

-Many are split on what vinyl record cleaning solution works best and which ones to avoid.
-There are plenty of options to choose from including a dedicated solution such as VPI record cleaning fluid, user-made concoctions such as the soapy mixture of deionized water and .5% Tergitol 15-S-7 used by the Library Of Congress, or literally just Dawn dish soap (go with the blue kind over green) mixed with water.
+Cleaning solution recommendations: Many are split on what vinyl record cleaning solution works best and which ones to avoid.
+There are plenty of options to choose from, including a dedicated solution such as VPI record cleaning fluid, user-made concoctions such as the soapy mixture of deionized water .5% Tergitol 15-S-7 used by the Library Of Congress, or literally just Dawn dish soap (go with the blue kind over green) mixed with water.
 Here is Discogs’ side-by-side test of many popular homemade and professional cleaning solutions.

 Using a controlled spray bottle or ninja precision and a sink, carefully wash away any remaining cleaning solution.
 Dry the record completely using a clean cloth, different from the one that was used to wipe away the blemishes, before getting ready to store it.
 At this point in the process, you’ll want to be careful not to leave any new fingerprints.
 Only handle the vinyl record by the edges or label.